Plaistow, Newham: 19th century

 Newly-appointed as pastor to a Congregationalist church in Plaistow, John Curwen opened the Plaistow Public School in 1844.
 That year also saw Plaistow become a chapelry as well as an Anglican parish in its own right, split off from All Saints Church, West Ham; Plaistow's chapel of ease St Mary's became the new parish's church.
 Curwen also started a printing business in Plaistow in 1863.

 In the 1870s, John Marius Wilson described it in his Imperial Gazetteer of England and Wales as a village, a chapelry and a ward in the Parish of West Ham in Essex.
 The population of the chapelry was recorded as 11,214 in 1861.
-James Thorne, in his 1876 work "Handbook to the Environs of London", mentions Plaistow, Essex, as a village and ecclesiastical district of West Ham parish with a population of 6,699.
+James Thorne, in his 1876 work Handbook to the Environs of London, mentions Plaistow, Essex, as a village and ecclesiastical district of West Ham parish with a population of 6,699.
 Thorne recounts the changes to the old village of Plaistow, with the gentry, merchants and others of renown having gone and the occupations of the residents changed from agricultural and pastoral to manufacturing.
 In 1886 Plaistow became part of the new County Borough of West Ham.

 The area gained several new Anglican churches in the second half of the 19th century – St Philip's in 1860, St Andrew's in 1868, St Katherine's in 1891, St Martin's in 1894 and St Thomas's in 1898.
 Only St Martin's and St Andrew's survive; St Andrew's is mentioned in Thorne's work and, like its adjoining vicarage (1871), is a grade II listed building.
-John Curwen's son, John Spencer Curwen (who founded the Stratford & East London Music Festival – the oldest English music festival – in 1882), published a paper called “Old Plaistow” in 1891 describing houses of the area.
+John Curwen's son, John Spencer Curwen, (Note: Curwen founded the Stratford & East London Music Festival, the oldest in England, in 1882.) published a paper called Old Plaistow in 1891 describing houses of the area.

 1900–1995

 It was not until 1905 that Plaistow was connected to the telephone network, though it became its own UK Parliamentary constituency in 1918, consisting of the Plaistow and Hudsons wards of the County Borough of West Ham, plus part of the Canning Town ward.
-That constituency was subsumed into the West Ham constituency in 1950.
+That constituency was subsumed into the West Ham's in 1950.

 The Memorial Baptist Church was built in 1921 as a monument to the dead of the First World War.
 Opened in 1922, it is now a grade II listed building.
-Its ten Memorial Bells bear the names of more than 150 men who died in the fighting (the largest number of names on any set of bells in the world).
+Its ten Memorial Bells bear the names of more than 150 men who died in the fighting (Note: The largest number of names on any set of bells in the world.)
 The bells were cleaned and restored using a National Heritage Lottery grant between February and August 2011 as part of a larger restoration project.